Qʼanjobʼal language: Classification

 Qʼanjobʼal is a member of the Qʼanjobʼalan branch of the Mayan language family.
 The Mayan language family includes 31 languages, two of which are now extinct.
-The Qʼanjobʼalan branch includes not only Qʼanjobʼal itself but also Chuj, Akatek, and Jakaltek, also spoken in Guatemala.
+The Qʼanjobʼalan branch includes not only Qʼanjobʼal itself but also Chuj, Akatek, and Jakaltek, also spoken in Mexico and Guatemala.
 The Qʼanjobʼalan languages are noted for being among the most conservative of the Mayan language family, although they do include some interesting innovations.

 Phonology

 Qʼanjobʼal consists of 26 consonant sounds and 5 vowel sounds.
-The letters of the alphabet are as follows: